Getting started with Gateway API¶

 To install the experimental channel, run the following kubectl command:

-kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v0.8.1/experimental-install.yaml
+kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.0.0/experimental-install.yaml

-After you're done, you can clean up after yourself by uninstalling the Gateway API CRDs and webhook by replacing "apply" with "delete" in the commands above.
+After you're done, you can clean up after yourself by uninstalling the Gateway API CRDs by replacing "apply" with "delete" in the commands above.
 If these resources are in-use or if they were installed by a Gateway controller, then do not uninstall them.
 This will uninstall the Gateway API resources for the entire cluster.
 Do not do this if they might be in-use by someone else as this will break anything using these resources.